pramodoutlook/DevOps-Essentials/Lab 2.md

 3. Basic familiarity with **Git Commands.**

-   Once the `GitHub Account` and `Empty repository` is ready, let's operate in the Anchor Server.
+   Once the `GitHub Account` and `Empty repository` is ready, let's operate in the Jump Server.

 ### Task 1: Initializing the local git repository and committing changes

-On the `Anchor Server,` do the below:
+On the `Jump Server,` do the below:
 ```
 cd ~
 ```